Department of Biomedical Engineering

 Courses for Graduate and Advanced Undergraduate Students

 505 Biomechanics (3).
-Prerequisites, MATH 383 and PHYS 116.
+Prerequisites, MATH 383, and PHYS 116 or 118.
 Fundamental principles of solid and fluid mechanics applied to biological systems.
 Human gait analysis, joint replacement, testing techniques for biological structures, and viscoelastic models are presented.
 Papers from current biomechanics literature will be discussed.

 510 Biomaterials (3).
-Prerequisite, BIOL 101 or BMME 589.
+Prerequisite, BIOL 101.
 Chemical, physical engineering, and biocompatibility aspects of materials, devices, or systems for implantation in or interfering with the body cells or tissues.
 Food and Drug Administration and legal aspects.
-Undergraduate students should enroll in

 515 Introduction to Systems Biology (3).
 Prerequisite, MATH 383 or 528.
 Cells, tissues, organs, and organisms have been shaped through evolutionary processes to perform their functions in robust, reliable manners.
 This course investigates design principles and structure-function relationships of biomolecular networks.
 Emphasis will be placed on gene- and protein-circuits and their role in controlling cellular behavior and phenotype.